Esukhia/teachingtibetan.com/docs/reception/reading_info_argument.md

 <!-- div:right-panel -->

-> Can understand documentaries, live interviews, talk shows, plays and the majority of films in the standard form of the language or a familiar variety.
+> Can understand articles and reports concerned with contemporary problems in which particular stances or viewpoints are adopted.
+Can recognise when a text provides factual information and when it seeks to convince readers of something.
+Can recognise different structures in discursive text: contrasting arguments, problem–solution presentation and cause–effect relationships.